 You don’t need to set a milieu, however.
 Your mind is capable of freestyling too.
 That’s also known as wandering.
 That’s okay, there’s no right or wrong way to do this.
 There’s only effective and ineffective.

 There’s a certain percentage of freestyle lucid dreaming you’ve got to do for mental health.
-It’s probably related to the same principle that makes the Pordromo Technique so effective.
+It’s probably related to the same principle making the Pordromo Technique so effective.
 The mind is like the body when it does mental work.
 It needs to take a break.
 The way the mind takes its breaks is to let it focus on whatever it needs to focus on that allows it to feel joy.

 So let it think about real-life superheros, think about colors, singers who sing with flat voices and cardboard boxes.
 Let it roam.